Ira Vail

-Ira Vail (22 November 1893 – 21 April 1979) was a Canadian-American racecar driver and auto racing promoter.
-He was born in Montreal, Quebec, Canada.
+Ira Malcolm Gardner Vail (November 22, 1893 – April 21, 1979) was an American racing driver and auto racing promoter.

-Career
+Early life

+Vail was born in Montréal, Québec.
+When he was three months old, Vail's mother emigrated with him to Syracuse, New York, where he was raised.

+Racing career

 Vail raced sprint and championship cars in the AAA-sanctioned racing series.
 He competed in five Indianapolis 500s, with a best finish of 7th in 1921, before retiring in 1925.

 In a quote about his career for a book, Vail stated: